-I internally roll my eyes.
-"Okay, well, I'm running late…" I trail off as I head for the door, peeling my banana as I go.
+I internally roll my eyes, knowing better than to actually roll them in front of her.
+"Okay, well, I'm running late…."
+I trail off as I head for the door, peeling my banana as I go.

 "But so much sugar.
 Don't think I haven't noticed the way your skirt looks on your hips."

-I ignored the jab, knowing it was untrue and was only made for her to feel better.
-"Right, well, I'm running late…" I repeat, but this time I don't stop on my way out the door.
+On instinct, I look down to my hips.
+The khaki skirt didn't look much different to me, but it suddenly felt a little too tight.
+"Right, well, I'm running late…."
+I repeat, but this time I don't stop on my way out the door.

 "Can you believe Jessica was being such a whore at that party?
 She was practically humping my boyfriend!"
 Lauren's nasally voice is always a charm first thing in the morning.
 "And that top, my God.
 Her boobs were everywhere!"

-"You know how she gets when she's drunk.
+"You know she's just a flirty drunk.
 You should probably talk to her about this.
 You've been friends since kindergarten."
 I try reasoning, but I've never seen her so pissed off before.

 "And I always make excuses for her, don't I?
 Yeah, well, not this time.
 Friendship over."

-A huddled girl comes in our direction – books pressed to chest, glasses pushed up nose, hair frizzed behind ears.
+A huddled girl comes in our direction – books pressed to her chest, glasses pushed up her nose, hair frizzed behind her pink ears.
 "Hey, Ange," I call to her with a wave and a smile.

 "Hey, Bella," she replies briefly, but genuinely and hurries along.